 Red or Mexican papaya has red skin when ripe.
 Mexican papayas are pear to oval-shaped; they are much larger than Hawaiian papayas, up to 15 inches long, and they weigh as much as 10 pounds or more.
 The flesh of the Mexican papaya can be yellow, orange, or pink.
 The red papaya is less sweet than the Hawaiian papaya.
 Mexican papayas commonly grow 10 to 12 feet tall; in tropical regions, they can grow to 30 feet tall.

-Best climate and site for growing papaya
+The best climate for growing papaya

 - Papayas grow best where the year-round temperature averages between 70°and 90°F; grow papaya in USDA growing zones 9 to 12.
 Papaya is very frost sensitive; temperatures below 29°F will damage and may kill the tree.
 Root growth will be slowed by temperatures below 60°F. Flowers can drop when temperatures exceed 90°F (32°C) or drop below 59°F (15°C).